skilion/skilion.github.io/content/blog/music-reactive-led-matrix/index.md

 On the software side, I could build upon the code of my [previous project](/blog/bluetooth-rgb-light) and extend it to transmit an RGB matrix from my phone to the ESP32 which would in turn transmit it to the LED strip.
 In the app I could make some nice animations that would use the sound from the microphone as input.

-With all this in mind, I orders the material, waited for delivery, and started building.
+With all this in mind, I ordered the material, waited for delivery, and started building.

 ![Assembling the LED Matrix](images/1.jpg)